jsdelivrbot/general/corsi/sublime text/soda-theme-green-sea/README.md

 While inside the `Packages/Theme - Soda` directory, clone the theme repository using the command below:

     git clone https://github.com/GiuB/soda-theme-green-sea "Soda Dark Green Sea GiuB"

-### Download Manually

-* Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Soda`
-* Find your `Packages` directory using the menu item  `Preferences -> Browse Packages...`
-* Copy the folder into your Sublime Text `Packages` directory

 ## Activating the theme